-- Teachers will inform Kate Ferris, Costume Workshop Supervisor, which students are responsible for costumes for individual classes and projects. - The nominated students should contact Kate Ferris (email kate.ferris@thelir.ie) at the beginning of each term or at the soonest available opportunity - No dumping / storing of props around the building in class rooms / hidden areas / scenic without prior permission from a member of technical staff - If props are borrowed for classes they must be returned at the end of each session.
-Teachers should allow time within their class for this to happen - Any issues with props management need to be liaised via student rep or teacher with Kate Ferris - There is a sign-in/out sheet on the back of Props Store.
+- Teachers will inform Aisling Mooney, Head of Stage Management, which students are responsible for Props/Furniture for individual classes and projects. - The nominated students should contact Aisling Mooney (email aisling.mooney@thelir.ie) at the beginning of each term or at the soonest available opportunity. - No dumping / storing of props around the building in classrooms / hidden areas / scenic without prior permission from a member of technical staff - If props are borrowed for classes, they must be returned at the end of each session.

+Teachers should allow time within their class for this to happen

+- Any issues with props management need to be liaised via student rep or teacher with Aisling Mooney - There is a sign-in/out sheet on the back of Props Store.
 Please use.